augustmood/sicp-notes-and-exercises/chapter-3/3.5/notes/chapter-3.5.md

   forced only when they are actually needed (for example, when they are required by a primitive operation), and this would transform our language to use normal-order evaluation.

+## 3.5.5 Modularity of Functional Programs and Modularity of Objects

+- One of the major benefits of introducing assignment is that we can increase the modularity of our systems by encapsulating, or "hiding," parts of the state of a large system within local variables.

+- Stream models can provide an equivalent modularity without the use of assignment.

+### A functional-programming view of time

+- The object model approximates the world by dividing it into separate pieces.
+  The functional model does not modularize along object boundaries.
+The object model is useful when the unshared state of the "objects" is much larger than the state that they share.
+An example of a place where the object viewpoint fails is quantum mechanics, where thinking of things as individual particles leads to paradoxes and confusions.
+Unifying the object view with the functional view may have little to do with programming, but rather with fundamental epistemological issues.